sematext/docs/docs/monitoring/tag-aliases-support.md

 ### Sematext App Agent

-To configure tag alias for each app edit the below property in the monitor configuration file:
+To configure tag aliases for an individual App, edit the property below in the monitor configuration file:
 `/opt/spm/spm-monitor/conf/spm-monitor-config-${token}-${jvm}.properties`:

 ``` properties